stalj/prg-basics/03-ControlStructures/ControlStructures.md

     instagram = True\
     You are a good influencer!

 1. EAN-13 (European Article Number) is a barcode for marking goods.
 The first 3 digits (590) usually indicate goods manufactured in Poland.
 Write a program that checks whether the EAN-13 number entered from the keyboard consists of exactly 13 characters (digits).
-Display a message if the number is correct.
-Additionally, only when the article number is correct, display a message when the product was manufactured in Poland.
+Print a message if the number is correct.
+Additionally, only when the article number is correct, print a message when the product was manufactured in Poland.
 Sample result:

     Enter EAN-13 article number: 5901230094938\
     Article number is correct\
     Article manufactured in Poland

 1. A washing machine allows you to wash a jacket, which takes 40 minutes, wash underwear, which takes 70 minutes, and wash shoes, which takes 20 minutes.
 In addition, it is possible to program an additional rinse (15 minutes) and an additional spin (9 minutes).
 The washing machine settings are saved in variables.
-Write a program that calculates and displays the total washing time.
+Write a program that calculates and prints the total washing time.
 Sample result:

     washing_product = \"shoes\"\
     rinse = True\